Swanchick/kyryl-script/DOCUMENTATION.md

 ---

 ## License
-This language was created as part of a university programming languages course project.
+This language was created as part of a Aalto University's Modern And Emerging Programming Languages course project.

 ---